Instant Residency In Panama

 Panama has long been recognized as one of the best—and easiest—options in the world for a backup residency.

-When former president Ricardo Martinelli created the Friendly Nations program in 2012, any citizen of one of the countries on that list could get residency in Panama by opening a local bank account with just a US$5,000 deposit.
+When former President Ricardo Martinelli created the Friendly Nations program in 2012, any citizen of one of the countries on that list could get residency in Panama by opening a local bank account with just a US$5,000 deposit.
 Today, the list includes 50 nations—the United States and Canada among them.

 A real estate investment isn’t the only option available under this new Golden Visa program.
 You can put a minimum of US$500,000 in Panama’s stock market or make a time deposit of US$750,000 in a Panamanian bank.
 All investment options for this new residency program must be held for at least five years.

 For the majority of North Americans, the Friendly Nations visa is probably the easier option for a backup residency.
 And, in many of the top places we recommend for living and investing in Panama, you’ll find attractive options on the property market for less than US$300,000.
-(Remember this one in Panama City for less than US$75,000?)

 That said, if your budget is US$300,000 mark or more, and you’re seeking something special as a second home or investment property, the Golden Visa is an avenue to consider.

 To give you an idea of what you could buy in Panama for US$300,000 right now, I’ve dug up offerings from some of our favorite locations.
 Remember, US$300,000 is the minimum you’ll need for the visa.
-Some of the listings below are asking more—but this gives you room to bargain and still walk away with instant backup residency…
+Some of the listings below are asking more—but this gives you room to bargain and still walk away with instant (that is, permanent) backup residency…

 If you want to be close to the heart of Panama City… but also on the beach… you have just one option: Playa Bonita.

 Ninety minutes out the Pan-American Highway from Panama City, Coronado was among Panama’s first resort developments and remains a top draw for expats, tourists, and weekenders from the city.
 The areas in and around Coronado provide lots of retail, health care, veterinarian, restaurant, pharmacy, and professional service options.
 Almost everything you need for life by the beach is here.

-Boquete is the mountain town that really put Panama on the map as a viable expat haven.
+Boquete is the mountain town that really put Panama on the map as a top expat haven.
 If the heat and humidity of Panama is not to your liking, then the cooler weather of the Chiriquí highlands could be the answer.
 Prices in Boquete are higher than the surrounding areas thanks to the expat influence on the market.
 Nearby Volcán has more affordable options.

-Bocas del Toro
+In Bocas del Toro